Adventures in the great outdoors almost always offer a reward of some sort.

 Toccoa River Swinging Bridge History

-The bridge over the Toccoa River was constructed in 1977 through a cooperative effort between the US Forest Service, the Benton Mackaye Trail Association, and the Appalachian Trail Club.
+The bridge over the Toccoa River was constructed in 1977 through a cooperative effort between the US Forest Service and the Georgia Appalachian Trail Club.

 At 270 feet long, the Blue Ridge swinging bridge is the longest swinging bridge in the US east of the Mississippi River.